Foreign Corrupt Practices Act (FCPA)

 The FCPA covers actual bribes as well as offers and promises to bribe.
 Bribery takes the form of money—often disguised as “consulting fees” or “commissions” given through intermediaries—as well as virtually any form of consideration or thing of value, including gifts, meals, travel, and entertainment.

 Violations of the FCPA are investigated by the SEC and DOJ.
 Whistleblowers with knowledge of FCPA violations may be able to make a claim to the SEC Whistleblower Program, which provides awards for whistleblowers.
-Indeed, the SEC has recognized whistleblowers as among the most “powerful weapons” in rooting out fraud:
+Whistleblowers do not need to live in or be citizens of the United States.
+Indeed, it is common for international whistleblowers to have important evidence of FCPA violations.
+Wherever they come from, the SEC has recognized whistleblowers as among the most “powerful weapons” in rooting out fraud:

 Assistance and information from whistleblower can be among the most powerful weapons in the law enforcement arsenal . . . [and] can help SEC and DOJ identify potential violations much earlier than might otherwise have been possible, thus allowing SEC and DOJ to minimize the harm to investors, better preserve the integrity of the U.S. capital markets, and more swiftly hold accountable those responsible for unlawful conduct.

-If you have information about possible FCPA violations, and would like to talk to the whistleblower attorneys at Constantine Cannon, please contact us.
+If you have information about possible FCPA violations, and would like to talk to the whistleblower attorneys at Constantine Cannon, please contact us for a confidential consultation.